 Are there any health benefits of laminate flooring?

-Unlike dense carpet, dust and dirt cannot cling on to the smooth surface of laminate floors.
+Unlike dense carpet or vinyl flooring, dust and dirt cannot cling on to the smooth surface of laminate floors.
 Value Carpets’ laminates are a healthy alternative because they are manufactured using natural raw materials without using wood preservatives.
 Additionally, laminate floors are chloride and PVC free, meaning no harmful evaporations arise.